sin5678/inav_cn_wiki/iNavFlight-Missions.md

 Data is transferred between the GCS and the FC using a "Telemetry Protocol".
 Currently, iNav offers two protocols (MSP and LTM), both of which are supported by ezgui and mwp.
 In the future, a minimal implementation of MAVLink will be offered (mwp already supports this MAVLink subset).

 ## MSP - MultiWii Serial Protocol

+MSP is the 'native' messaging protocol for iNav.
+It is well supported by the configurator, ezgui, mwp and many OSDs.
+It is all you need to upload missions and monitor flights.

 ## LTM - Light Telemetry
 ## MAVLink (integration pending.
 [PR#186](https://github.com/iNavFlight/inav/pull/186))